Placements in Foster Care

 2. Placement Request

-In making this request, the social worker will be asked to provide information about the child, the type of placement sought, the Care Plan, the date by which the placement is required, the likely length of time for which the placement is required and the expected level of contact between the child and parents.
+In making this request, the social worker will be asked to provide information about the child, the type of placement sought, the care plan, the date by which the placement is required, the likely length of time for which the placement is required and the expected level of contact between the child and parents.
 The social worker should also outline any risks associated with the placement.

-CPAC will check whether an in-house placement is available that appears to be appropriate to meet the child's needs.
+The duty social worker at the Fostering Service will check whether an in-house placement is available that appears to be appropriate to meet the child's needs.
 If such a placement is available or if there is a possibility of a placement by the required date, the social worker will be advised accordingly.

 3. Matching and Approval of Placement